Judges and Psychiatrists Leadership Initiative

 • Developing educational resources to increase judges’ and psychiatrists’ understanding of the latest research and best practices for people with mental illnesses involved in the justice system.

-The Judges and Psychiatrists Leadership Initiative is a partnership of the CSG Justice Center and the American Psychiatric Association Foundation.
+The Judges and Psychiatrists Leadership Initiative is a partnership of the CSG Justice Center, the American Psychiatric Association Foundation, and the National Center for State Courts.
 It is funded by Janssen Charitable Contributions to create a community of judges and psychiatrists, increase the reach of trainings, and develop educational resources.

 Key Staff